SRCF/docs/source/learn/tutorials/wordpress.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Ensure your ``wp-config.php`` is not world-readable, as that will contain your database credentials.
 You can set permissions in your FTP client or in the console, eg. ``chmod 0660`` to get ``-rw-rw----``
-2. It is advised to lock down WordPress’ admin panel at /wp-admin/ by putting that directory behind Raven authentication – see public_html/wordpress/wp-admin/.htaccess.
+2. It is advised to lock down WordPress’ admin panel at /wp-admin/ by putting that directory behind Raven authentication – see ``public_html/wordpress/wp-admin/.htaccess``.
 3. We also recommend you disable *Allow link notifications from other blogs (pingbacks and trackbacks)* on new posts, under ``Settings`` > ``Discussion`` in the admin panel.
 4. To ensure your site is as secure as possible, you should make sure the latest security patches are added by enabling automatic updates.
-See below.
+See section below.
-5. Ensure that the **permissions on files in your society directory are writable by the society group** (and therefore the user that WordPress will run as).
-WordPress will not check in advance – if some of your files are writable and some are not, you will end up with a half-upgraded WordPress.

 7. Optional steps